The Definitive Warehouse Roofing Guide [2022]

 Multi-layer Membranes

-Built-up roof systems vary widely.
+Built-up roofing systems vary widely.
 But as the name suggests several layers and substances factor in.
 The more common materials are tar or other liquid polymers, fabric or fiberglass sheets, bitumen or other aggregates, and reflective top layers.

 These are usually more affordable than other systems.
 However, they take a little bit more time to install and have more points of failure through multiple layers and seams.

-Often, heat through blow torches or heated rubber-like substances during installation bring in an inherent fire risk during installation.
+Often, heat through blow torches or heated rubber-like substances during installation bring an inherent fire risk during installation.

 Asphalt Shingles